-Best Things To Do In Rome
+Best Things To Do in Rome

-Best Things To Do In Rome
+Best Things To Do and Places to Visit in Rome

 I invite you to discover the Things To Do in Rome with my humble article.
 Useful information through various maps and photos.

 History Of Ancient Rome: Rise And Fall Of An Empire

 Rome is a city which shares the common history with Istanbul.
 As we know, Rome was the capital of the Roman Empire which dominated Mediterranean coastlines for hundreds of years.
 After 330 A.D.
 The Rome became co-capital alongside with Constantinople (Istanbul) and the Roman Emperor Constantine moved to the “New Rome” Constantinople.

 Soon afterwards, the Rome had been occupied by Goths and faced the collapse of Western Roman Empire.
 Yet, it managed to gain back its power and glory thanks to the new religious order.
 Catholic Pope was so quick to fill the power vacuum that was left by the Roman Emperors.
 He had an edge over Europe, united the continent under one religion: Christianity.
 Pope his holiness made the Rome once more, the capital of the known World.

 And nowadays the Rome is the touristic centre of the world thanks to this gorgeous heritage left from Ancient & Medieval Eras.